Coastal Saunas

 Dreams come True

-But, working for an American company, where he might get moved from time to time, he wanted it to be un-tethered to his house, to be portable so he could always bring it with him, like a cherished possession.
+But working for an American company where he might get moved from time to time, he wanted it to be untethered to his house and portable, so he could always bring it with him like a cherished possession.

-I enjoy challenges–in fact, I thrive on them.
+I enjoy challenges.
+In fact, I thrive on them.
 One of the advantages of having my own company is that I get to decide how much to put into each project and which projects to really focus on.
 On some projects, like this one, I get to expand my repertoire.
 The goal, as always, was to bring my client’s dreams into reality.
-The result: a mobile sauna on a 81 by 120 inch trailer, under 3000 pounds, with two rooms, solar powered lighting, custom wood stove, northern white cedar interior, and pine tar exterior finish, did just that.
-I created a little oasis— a reminder of Finland—to park in his back yard, a dream come true.
+The result did just that: a mobile sauna on a 81″x120″ trailer, under three-thousand pounds, with a dressing room, solar-powered lighting, custom wood stove, northern white cedar interior, and pine tar exterior finish.
+I created a little oasis—a reminder of Finland—that my client can park in his back yard.
+A dream come true.

 Saunas are like that.
 When you have your own, it is a dream come true, a special place to escape into, to relax and unwind.
-It is tied to old traditions but for many, it is a new experience and can be life-changing.
-As designer and builder I get to be the midwife for people’s dreams and help them usher in a new way of living or rekindle a past love.
+Though tied to old traditions, for many, sauna is a new experience and can be life-changing.
+As designer and builder, I get to be the midwife for people’s dreams and help them usher in a new way of living or rekindle a past love.
 As we turn the page to a new year and think about resolutions, what dreams do you want to come true?

 Sauna on the Lake